hellerve/blog/wip/Carp_Patterns_I:_Documentation.md

 With all of that in mind, I’d like to start a little series about design patterns and current best practices in Carp that I’ve been using for my own projects.
-They are definitely not set in stone and things are in flux quite a bit at a ll times, but I’ve found that a few things just work for me, and I want to share those!
+They are definitely not set in stone and things are in flux quite a bit at all times, but I’ve found that a few things just work for me, and I want to share those!

-To kick things off I want to talk about documentation, a topic I have very strong feelings about: I love to write, and I love to build APIs, and making a cohesive document that explains how things fit together and why the design is how it is is exciting to me.
+To kick things off I want to talk about documentation, a topic I have very strong feelings about: I love to write, and I love to build APIs, and making a cohesive document that explains how things fit together and why the design is how it is excites me.

 ## Starting off